altillimity/L-Band-Decoders/README.md

 - Demodulate with the MetOp Demodulator flowchart
 - Process the soft symbols with MetOp Decoder
 - Run the resulting CADU file through the MetOp AVHRR Decoder / You can also use MetFy3x instead
+- Run the resulting CADU file through the MetOp AMSU Decoder to get AMSU A1 and A2 data